scorpido74/azure-docs.nl-nl/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ---
-title: Aangepaste indelings status in Durable Functions-Azure
+title: Custom orchestration status in Durable Functions - Azure
-description: Meer informatie over het configureren en gebruiken van een aangepaste indelings status voor Durable Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/02/2019
-ms.author: azfuncdf
-ms.openlocfilehash: d3b3ee1fabf59ae3b87185c4c9eb2f85aa8acd91
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to configure and use custom orchestration status for Durable Functions. ms.topic: conceptual ms.date: 11/02/2019 ms.author: azfuncdf ms.openlocfilehash: 22242a40a29a1a014a7ab88ed705c7ca3e5ba288 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614928"
+ms.locfileid: "74232956"
 ---
-# <a name="custom-orchestration-status-in-durable-functions-azure-functions"></a>Aangepaste indelings status in Durable Functions (Azure Functions)
+# <a name="custom-orchestration-status-in-durable-functions-azure-functions"></a>Custom orchestration status in Durable Functions (Azure Functions)

-Met de aangepaste indelings status kunt u een aangepaste status waarde instellen voor uw Orchestrator-functie.
-Deze status wordt gegeven via de HTTP GetStatus-API of de `DurableOrchestrationClient.GetStatusAsync`-API.
+Custom orchestration status lets you set a custom status value for your orchestrator function.
+This status is provided via the HTTP GetStatus API or the `DurableOrchestrationClient.GetStatusAsync` API.

-## <a name="sample-use-cases"></a>Voorbeeld Cases gebruiken
+## <a name="sample-use-cases"></a>Sample use cases

 > [!NOTE]
-> De volgende voor beelden laten zien hoe u een aangepaste status C# functie kunt gebruiken in en Java script.
-De C# voor beelden zijn geschreven voor Durable functions 2. x en zijn niet compatibel met Durable functions 1. x.
-Zie het artikel [Durable functions versies](durable-functions-versions.md) voor meer informatie over de verschillen tussen versies.
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

-### <a name="visualize-progress"></a>Voortgang visualiseren
+### <a name="visualize-progress"></a>Visualize progress

-Clients kunnen het eind punt van de status controleren en een voortgangs GEBRUIKERSINTERFACE weer geven die de huidige uitvoerings fase visualiseert.
-In het volgende voor beeld ziet u de voortgang van het delen:
+Clients can poll the status end point and display a progress UI that visualizes the current execution stage.
+The following sample demonstrates progress sharing:

 #### <a name="c"></a>C#